-In the unfortunate event you lose capacity and have not appointed an attorney(s) to make personal/health decisions on your behalf, then your family members will need to apply to the Queensland Civil and Administrative Tribunal (‘QCAT’) to be appointed as your Guardian.
+In the unfortunate event that you lose capacity and have not appointed an attorney(s) to make personal/health decisions on your behalf, then your family members will need to apply to the Queensland Civil and Administrative Tribunal (‘QCAT’) to be appointed as your Guardian.

-Applying to QCAT to be formally appointed as your Guardian can be a lengthy and complex process for your family at an already difficult time, particularly if there is conflict between your family members.
+Applying to QCAT to be formally appointed as your Guardian can be a lengthy and complex process for your family at an already difficult time, particularly if there is a conflict between your family members.
 If this is the case, or if QCAT has concerns about your family making personal/health decisions for you, then they may appoint another person they consider appropriate.
 This could include the Public Guardian which is an independent statutory office.

 As for your health matters, if you have not appointed an attorney(s) who can make health decisions on your behalf, then the law prescribes who can act as your statutory health attorney in the interim.